-You need to create a Power Apps app for the sales team.
+You need to create a Power Apps app solution to automatically mark the candidate for follow up.

 Does the solution meet the goal?